NCEAS/metadig-engine/docs/Architecture.md

 	* dependencies
 		* metadig-controller
 	* API
+		* POST
+		    * requests that a graph is created for the specified aggregation type
+		    * syntax: /graph?project=<id>&node=<nodeId>&suite=<name>&dialect=<name>
+		        * example: /graph?project=urn:uuid:dddaa020-1038-4c34-a270-67a5a16e2f23
+		    * parameters
+		        * project: the project (collection) to create the graph for
+		            * not required, no default
+		        * node: the DataONE CN or MN id to obtain data from
-		* /graph/{suite}/{type}/{name}
+		            * required, default: urn:node:CN
-		* suite: the id of the quality suite
+		        * suite: the quality suite id, e.g. "FAIR.suite.1"
-		* type: the aggregation type, i.e. "cn", "mn", "group"
-		* name: the name of the aggregation, i.e. "urn:node:ARCTIC", "CN=SASAP,DC=dataone,DC=org ,"

-## Future modules
+		            * if not specified, default: FAIR.suite.1
+		        * dialect: the metadata format family names, e.g. "iso19115, eml"
+		            * required, no default
+		    * Note that specifying a project causes the pids that are associated with that project to be the set of pids included in the aggregation graph.
+If a project is not specified, then all pids for a node are included, but filtered by dialect
+		* GET
+		    * retrieves a pre-generated graph
+		    * syntax: /graph?project=<id>&node=<nodeId>&suite=<name>&dialect=<name>
+		        * example: /graph?project=urn:uri:1234-4567
+		    * parameters - same as POST

 * Metadig-py
     * Python module used to author and test quality tests written in python

 ## MetaDIG engine components